FStarLang/FStar/examples/dm4free/README.md

 Current status:
 - `repr`, `bind` and `return` are *-transformed and _-elaborated;
-- same goes for the actions.
+- same goes for the actions;
+- all the remaining combinators are generated.

 The code is in `src/tc/dmff.fs`.
 - `star_type_definition` is the *-transformation from the paper for types;